 Histamine reactions are linked with people who have low levels of an enzyme that can help them metabolize the histamine.
 The exclusion of this enzyme is likely the reason for the headaches.

 Tyramine is a naturally occurring amino acid found naturally in some foods.
 It's especially found in aged cheeses, cured meats and, you guessed it, wine.

-If you've noticed that your headaches are worse when you combine two tyramine-heavy foods together (think wine and cheese or charcuterie and wine), then this could be the culprit for your headaches.
+If you've noticed that your red wine headaches are worse when you combine two tyramine-heavy foods together (think wine and cheese or charcuterie and wine), then this could be the culprit for your headaches.
+Yes, a glass of cabernet sauvignon goes perfectly with cheese, but it could also be the answer for headache sufferers!

 In the 1960s, research found that people prone to migraines who also had a deficiency of MAO, or monoamine oxidase - an enzyme in our body that breaks down tyramine, had headaches after they ate foods containing tyramine.
 Since there is no cure for tyramine reactions, your best bet is to avoid foods that contain them.